-(8) Describe: (A) the organization's patient record retention and storage policies, (B) the procedures and the steps the organization will take to ensure that patient medical records are appropriately stored and maintained; and (C) the procedures and the steps the organization will take to ensure that patient medical records will be readily available and transferable to patients in the event the organization ceases operations or the organization fails to meet its obligations set forth in the final CAP.
+(8) If requested by the Department or the external party, dDescribe: (A) the organization's patient record retention and storage policies, (B) the procedures and the steps the organization will take to ensure that patient medical records are appropriately stored and maintained; and7 (C) the procedures and the steps the organization will take to ensure that patient medical records will be readily available and transferable to patients in the event the organization ceases operations or the organization fails to meet its obligations set forth in the final CAP.
 At a minimum, an organization's patient medical records policies and procedures shall be consistent with existing laws relating to the responsibilities for the preservation and maintenance of medical records and the protection of the confidentiality of medical information.